ostdotcom/website-docupony/docs/2_04_API_AIRDROP_DROP.md

 ---
-id: api_airdrop
+id: api_airdrop_drop
 title: OST KIT API Airdrop
 sidebar_label: Airdrop
 ---
 For awarding branded tokens to end-users in your application.
 This API allows end-users to receive or be awarded a selected amount of branded tokens to be able participate in the branded token economy.